How to set fitness goals

 Identify your overall aim

-It is important to make your overall aim something that is important to you and no to others.
+It is important to make your overall aim something that is important to you and not to others.
 If you don’t do this, you will find your motivation lacking before you know it as your aim is not your own.
 Your long-term goal will turn into a great motivator and help give you direction with your training.
-For example, you might set a target of completing a marathon in 2 years’ time or reaching 85kg by next year.
+For example, you might set a target of running a 5k or another performance-based goal such as achieving a press up.

 Figure out how to achieve your aim

 Once you have your main aim you need to figure out how to reach it.
 Everyone’s goals are different and will require a different approach.
-As an example, if you want to lose weight, you could think about walking to work instead of driving.
+As an example, if you want to be more active, you could think about going for a walk first thing in the morning before starting work.
 Simple tricks like this go a long way to making a difference and it is important that you work out how you will achieve these goals around your current lifestyle.
 Failing to consider your lifestyle in the planning stage will create further barriers along the way.

 Monitor your progress regularly